SamSaffron/dv/ai-agents.md

 - Don't modify `Dockerfile` without explicit instructions
 - `dv extract` resets local clone; commit host changes first
 - Use caution with `dv remove --image` as it removes the image
+- Do not commit changes from the AI assistant.
+The human maintainer will review and commit.
+When proposing edits, apply them locally without creating git commits.

 ## Typical Workflows
 1. Build and start: